lizmat/Git-Status/README.md

 DESCRIPTION
 ===========

-Git::Status provides a simple way to obtain the status of a git repository.
+Git::Status provides a simple way to obtain the status of a git repository using the `git status --porcelain` command (version 1) and simplifying the results to indicate whether the repository is 'clean' or 'dirty'.
+This module's primary purpose is to determine whether any action is required to satisfy further use by `App::Mi6` or to indicate user intervention is necessary.

+Note the full output of `git status --porcelain` is quite complex and completely identifies the situation with regards to both the index and the working tree (a complex task with many possible combinations).
+See the `git-status` man page for details.

 PARAMETERS
 ==========